Sam-programs/autopairs.nvim/README.md

 ```
 Skip ' when inside a word

-Ignore auto pair when previous character is \
+Ignore auto pair when the previous character is \

+this is a personal project for c and c++
+as of right now it seems complete without any issue for c and c++
+i will not be working on it anymore (unless there is a serious issue)